winitzki/scall/tutorial/programming_dhall.md

 ## Numerical algorithms

 Dhall's `Natural` numbers have arbitrary precision but support a limited number of built-in operations.
-The Prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.
+The Prelude includes functions that can add, subtract, multiply, and compare  `Natural` numbers.

 We will now show how to implement other numerical operations such as division and square root.
 Usually those operations are implemented via loops.